WPSurfer.com

 So this is what I do exactly:

-5. I Create a rule to log traffic so you can build an even more robust firewall.
+I create a rule to log traffic so I can build an even more robust firewall.

 So my approach is all about whitelisting and whatever is not whitelisted will be blocked.